Anders Björler

-Anders Björler (born 26 February 1973) is a Swedish musician, composer and film director.
-He is best known as the guitar player in the metal bands The Haunted and At the Gates, alongside his bass-playing twin brother Jonas Björler.
+Anders Björler (born 26 February 1973) is a Swedish musician.
+He is best known as the lead guitarist in the metal bands The Haunted and At the Gates, alongside his bass-playing twin brother Jonas Björler.

 Björler has also directed, edited and produced music videos, documentaries and in-the-studio features for bands such as In Flames, Dark Tranquillity and Meshuggah, as well as his own bands.

 Career

 At the Gates (1990–1996, 2007–2017, 2022–present)

 Björler was a founding member of the melodic death metal band At the Gates with his twin brother Jonas Björler, as well as Tomas Lindberg, Alf Svensson, and Adrian Erlandsson.

 In July 1996, at the end of the touring cycle for their critically acclaimed 1995 album Slaughter of the Soul, Björler left the band and At the Gates consequently split up.

 In October 2007, At the Gates announced a final reunion for 2008, playing major European music festivals and tour dates in the US, Japan and Sweden.
 The band reunited a second time in 2011, however, to play more shows.
 The band also released a comeback album, entitled At War with Reality, in late 2014.
 Björler departed the band in March 2017, with At the Gates continuing on with a replacement guitarist and a new album following his departure from the band.
 In late 2022, following the departure of Jonas Stålhammar, Björler rejoined At the Gates as a guitarist.